 - Don’t use powdered laundry detergent unless it is specifically designed for hand washing – although traditional powdered detergents clean well, remains of the powder can get stuck to the bottom of the tub if they do not dissolve properly, and your clothes might not come out as clean as you hoped.
 There’s no need to worry about this if you’re using a liquid detergent like Persil Silk & Wool or with Persil Hand Wash Powder – its new and improved formula is designed to dissolve quickly for effective cleaning!

 - Don’t get to work right away – let your garments soak in the tub for around 10 to 15 minutes before giving them a little massage to clean.
 This will allow the detergent enough time to penetrate deep down into the fibres, removing any dirt or stains from the fabric.

 - Don’t pull at, tug at, or wring out your clothes during the washing process as these actions are too severe for delicate fabrics and could cause some embellishments to become loose.
 Instead, use your hands to gently knead and swirl the clothing around the tub.

 - Don’t dry your hand washed clothing in a tumble dryer.
 If an item is too delicate for the washing machine, it’s too delicate for the dryer (to be extra sure, check the care label on your clothing for the tumble dry symbol with a cross through it).
 Instead, dry naturally on the line, or for wool, lay flat on thick towels to prevent the material from stretching out of shape.

 Knowing the ‘dos’ and ‘don’ts’ of how to hand wash clothes is essential if you want to keep your delicates in great shape!
-These top hand washing clothes tips are an excellent way to get you started, but if you’re looking for further information, click here for even more handy advice from Persil.
+These top hand washing clothes tips are an excellent way to get you started, but if you’re looking for further information, our washing guide has even more handy advice from Persil.